omarihab99/Bookstore-API/README.md

 ## Design

-To increate code readability and maintain clean architecture, the project directory is structured as follows:
+To increase code readability and maintain clean architecture, the project directory is structured as follows:
 ```
 ├── README.md
 ├── package-lock.json